misiektoja/lastfm_monitor/README.md

 Check other supported parameters using -h.

-You can of course combine all the parameters mentioned earlier together.
+You can of course combine all the parameters mentioned earlier together (in monitoring mode, listing mode only supports -l and -n).

 ## Limitations